-Connects students who have limited financial resources with local retailers in Williamsburg to provide a discount on professional attire.
-The goal is for the career-ready student to have no out-of pocket expense or worry about reimbursement.
+Connects students who have limited financial resources with a discount on professional attire.
+Funding will also supplement the Dress-to-Impress Closet for students to borrow professional clothing when needed.
+The goal is for the career-ready student to have no out-of-pocket expense or worry about reimbursement.

 Wine, Dine, How to Act Fine Etiquette Dinner